Fountain of Qasim Pasha: Architecture

 It is an octagonal building consisting of 1.43-metre-long sides, topped by a dome.
 The structure has marble paving and a modern fountain in its centre.
 Around the sabil, there is a wooden canopy covered with lead which protects worshipers from the sun and rain.
 It is mounted by green pillars and descending into it by four steps to perform ablution and drinking.
 It has 16 faucets and several stone benches.
 The dome of the structure is built atop an octagonal drum.

 It is unique in its design and differs from other Jerusalem and al-Aqsa Mosque sabils.

 Environs

+The fountain is located in the southwest of the Al-Aqsa Compound, near Bab al-Silsila and opposite the Al-Ashrafiyya Madrasa.

 To its north is Sabil Qaitbay, another fountain.
 In between the two fountains, there is a fenced-off shallow square pool called the an-Nāranj Pool.